LAURENTIU MATEI / EURELIOS / SCIENCE PHOTO LIBRARY LAURENTIU MATEI / EURELIOS / SCIENCE PHOTO LIBRARY

 Watching a solar eclipse.
-Teenage girl using a special protective viewer to observe a solar eclipse.
-The protective viewing material is designed to block most of the light from the Sun.
-Observing the Sun without such protection can damage the eyes and cause blindness.
+Man looking through a darkened piece of glass to observe a total solar eclipse.
+The glass was darkened over a flame.
+This man is from the Roma ethnic group.
+Observing the Sun without adequate protection can damage the eyes and cause blindness.
 Solar eclipses occur when the Moon passes across the Sun as seen from Earth.
 This only occurs at New Moon, and is most commonly a partial eclipse.
 Sometimes, usually less than once a year, a total solar eclipse takes place.
 This happens when the Moon passes directly in front of the Sun, and, for a few minutes, the corona, the Sun's atmosphere, becomes visible.
-Photographed in France.
+Photographed on 11 August 1999 in Romania.

 Model release not available.
 Property release not required.